AbhishekRaje2004/AbhishekRaje2004/README.md

 ### Analyzing and Modeling  Investment Scenarios for ASEAN Countries
 - Implemented a statistical model using Python-based libraries for time series forecasting.
 Appropriate regression models were built to ensure statistical significance and data fit.
-– Performed numerical optimization using an iterative algorithm for cost-benefit and investment modeling for policy decisions modeling for ASEAN countries
+- Performed numerical optimization using an iterative algorithm for cost-benefit and investment modeling for Policy decisions modeling for ASEAN countries